Doc Martin

-Doc Martin is a British medical comedy drama television series starring Martin Clunes as Doctor Martin Ellingham.
-It was created by Dominic Minghella developing the character of Dr Martin Bamford from the 2000 comedy film Saving Grace.
-The programme is set in the fictional seaside village of Portwenn and filmed on location in the village of Port Isaac, Cornwall, United Kingdom, with most interior scenes shot in a converted local barn.
-Fern Cottage is used as the home and surgery of Doctor Ellingham.
+Doc Martin is a British medical comedy-drama television series starring Martin Clunes as Doctor Martin Ellingham.
+It was created by Dominic Minghella developing the character of Dr Martin Bamford from the Nigel Cole comedy film Saving Grace (2000).

-Nine series aired between 2004 and 2019, with a television film airing on Christmas Day in 2006.
-The ninth series aired on ITV from September 2019, and streamed in the United States and Canada on Acorn TV, PlutoTV and Tubi.

-The tenth (and final) series aired from 7 September 2022 to 26 October 2022; one last instalment, a Christmas special that aired on 25 December 2022, was the programme's final episode.
-On 29 December 2022 a documentary entitled “Farewell Doc Martin” aired on ITV1, featuring behind the scenes interviews with the cast and crew as they filmed the final series.
+Ten series aired between 2004 and 2022, with a television film airing on Christmas Day in 2006.
+The ninth series premiered on ITV in September 2019.
+The tenth (and final) series was broadcast from 7 September 2022 to 26 October 2022; the last instalment was a Christmas special that aired on 25 December 2022.
+On 29 December 2022 a documentary titled “Farewell Doc Martin” was shown on ITV, featuring behind-the-scenes interviews with the cast and crew as they filmed the final series.
 It also looked back at highlights from the 18 years of the show.